Jaishankar stresses on need to follow ethos of intl relations in presence of Chinese FM at RIC meet

 "When the victors met to fashion the ensuing global order, the political circumstances of that era did not give India due recognition.
 This historical injustice has stood uncorrected for the last 75 years, even as the world has changed," he said.
 Therefore, he said, it was important for the world to realise both the contribution that India made and the need to rectify the past.
 The external affairs minister also spoke about the need for reforming the United Nations so that it can represent the current reality of the globe.
 "But beyond history, international affairs must also come to terms with contemporary reality.
 The United Nations began with 50 members; today it has 193.
 Surely, its decision making cannot continue to be in denial of this fact," he said.

 "We, the RIC countries, have been active participants in shaping the global agenda.
-It is India’s hope that we will also now converge on the value of reformed multilateralism," Jaishankar added.
-India was initially reluctant to join the Russia-India-China trilateral foreign ministers' meeting following the Galwan Valley clashes but agreed to participate in it following a request from Moscow, the host of the conference.
+It is India's hope that we will also now converge on the value of reformed multilateralism," Jaishankar added.
+He said India made significant sacrifices in the World War II which needed to be recognised.

+"The victory over Nazism and Fascism was achieved through sacrifices across many theatres by many countries.
+India made a significant contribution, with 2.3 million of its citizens under arms and 14 million more participating in war production," he said.
+"Indian blood was shed at the battlefields of the world, from Tobruk, El Alamein and Montecassino, to Singapore, Kohima and Borneo," the minister added.
+He said India helped to keep key supply lines open to both Russia and China - one through the Persian corridor and the other over the Himalayan hump.
+"If Indian personnel were conferred the Order of the Red Star, the medical mission led by Dr Kotnis was a legend in China.
+So tomorrow, when our military contingent marches through the Red Square, it would be an affirmation of the difference that we made," he said.
+Russia is organising a grand military parade on Wednesday to mark 75th anniversary of Soviet victory over Germany in the Second World War.

 ALSO READ